Chalkboard Balloons!April 24, 2015 | FILED UNDER: Balloons

 - Baker’s twine or string

-How to Make DIY Chalkboard Stenciled Balloons
+How to Make Chalkboard Stenciled Balloons

 1. Inflate balloons with helium.
 If you want them to last longer than 6-8 hours have your local party store add Hi-Float when they inflate them.